ryandrewjohnson/react-localize-redux/README.md

 ### `getTranslate(state)`

-A selector that takes your redux `state` and returns the translate function.
+A selector that takes the localeReducer slice of your `state` and returns the translate function.
 This function will have access to any and all translations that were added with [addTranslation](#addtranslationdata).

 returns `(key, data) => LocalizedElement`